Tompkins Chiropractic: The Best Chiropractor for Pinched Nerve in Bend, Oregon

-If you have been told that you have nerve pain and numbness aka “pinched nerve” it is very important that you seek professional care from a doctor of chiropractic as soon as possible.
+If you've been told that you have nerve pain and numbness aka “pinched nerve” it is very important that you seek professional care from a doctor of chiropractic as soon as possible to avoid chronic pain.

-When nerves become ‘pinched‘, injury, spasm, and inflammation of the surrounding muscles causes the nerve to become compressed and irritated, resulting in nerve pain and numbness.
+When nerves become "pinched," injury, spasm, and inflammation of the surrounding muscles cause the nerve to become compressed and irritated, resulting in pinched nerve pain and numbness.
 Common pinched nerve symptoms include neck pain, sharp pain, or localized pain.
 Many pinched nerves also cause aching, tingling or a "pins and needles" sensation, and muscle weakness.

-The term “pinched nerve” is somewhat of a general phrase that is commonly used to describe the pain or numbness associated with a variety of conditions from spinal joint restrictions, to tunnel syndromes to the referred pain from trigger points.
+The term “pinched nerve” is a somewhat general phrase that is commonly used to describe pain or numbness associated with a variety of conditions, from spinal joint restrictions to tunnel syndromes to the referred pain from trigger points.
 Muscle spasms can often be mistaken for pinched nerves, but the root cause of these conditions are different and they can be treated with different chiropractic treatments.

-There are instances when nerves do become ‘pinched', such as in Carpal Tunnel Syndrome, Sciatica and Thoracic Outlet Syndrome.
-In each of these cases, injury, spasm or inflammation of the surrounding muscles and connective tissue causes the nerve to become compressed, resulting in pain.
+There are instances when nerves do become ‘pinched', such as in Carpal Tunnel Syndrome, Sciatica, and Thoracic Outlet Syndrome.
+In each of these cases, injury, spasm, or inflammation of the surrounding muscles and connective tissue causes the nerve to become compressed, resulting in pain.
 These conditions are referred to as “tunnel syndromes.”
-Treating tunnel syndromes is more complex than treating a simple spinal subluxation, but they usually respond very well to chiropractic care; especially when combined with other physical therapies, such as exercises and stretches.
+Treating tunnel syndromes is more complex than treating a simple spinal subluxation, but they usually respond very well to chiropractic adjustments; especially when combined with other forms of physical therapy, such as exercises and stretches.
 If left untreated, these conditions can become even more painful; it's crucial to seek chiropractic care at the first sight of your symptoms.

 It is very important that the cause of any form of nerve pain and numbness be properly diagnosed.
-This is especially important when nerves are affected because severe or long term irritation, or compression, of a nerve can lead to permanent damage of the compressed nerve.
+This is especially important when nerves are affected because severe or long-term irritation (also called compression) of a nerve can lead to permanent damage of the compressed nerve.
 It's possible to relieve pinched nerves through proper chiropractic treatment.
-If you have been told that you have a “pinched nerve” it is very important that you seek professional care from a doctor of chiropractic as soon as possible.
+If you have been told that you have a “pinched nerve” it is very important that you seek professional care from chiropractic doctors as soon as possible.

 What can I do at home for a “Pinched Nerve”?

-Stretching daily will help your body improve and maintain flexibility and function.
-By doing this daily you will help to decrease pain and prevent future aggravation.
-Click Her For Nerve Stretching Options
+Stretching daily will help your body improve and maintain flexibility and function while reducing muscle weakness.
+By doing this daily you will help to relieve pain and prevent future aggravation of affected nerves.

-Icing often will help decrease the inflammation to the area and in turn will decrease the nerve pain and numbness and will also help the body continue to heal the surrounding tissues.
+Icing will often help decrease the inflammation of the area and in turn will reduce pain and numbness and will also help the body continue to heal the surrounding tissues.
 This will help avoid permanent nerve damage and quicken the healing process.

 Often, small lifestyle changes can make the biggest difference in avoiding serious problems later on.
 To treat a pinched nerve, it's important to exercise daily.
-This improves strength and helps the body maintain its flexibility and prevents pain and injury.
-It is important to start an exercise routine after the acute pain from the nerve irritation has subsided.
+This improves strength and helps the body maintain its flexibility, preventing pain and injury.
+It's important to start an exercise routine after the acute pain from the nerve irritation has subsided.
 An exercise routine of as little as 10 minutes a day at home can make all the difference in the world.